angelromarco04/MyNotes/CS/OS/data/54_datastr.md

 ---
 ## Process’ open file table

+- Stores information about about files opened by each process.
+- Stored in MM.
+- Contains:
+	- pointer to system open file table
+	- Can also store R/W pointer.

 ---
 ## System calls for files management

+pg 38

 ---
 ## System calls for directories management